saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

      - Selects any XML tag. `*` can be replaced by a specific tag if the selection needs to be more precise.
    * - \*[@id="id"]
-     - Selects a specific id.
+     - Selects a specific ID.
    * - \*[hasclass("class")]
      - Selects a specific class.
    * - \*[@name="name"]